 More than 70% of women wear makeup before going out every morning.
 They now want the companies involved in this sector to behave like real brands committed to biodiversity.

 Without being harmful, Milk Makeup products are vegan.
 They are made of natural raw materials and animal by-products.
-The brand thus favors awareness of the impact of makeup on the environment and ecology.
+Thus, The brand favors awareness of makeup’s impact on the environment and ecology.

-It seeks to promote “healthy beauty” by removing certain ingredients from its products, such as sulfates, parabens, and mineral oils.
+It promotes “healthy beauty” by removing certain ingredients from its products, such as sulfates, parabens, and mineral oils.

 10 – Nestlé and reusable packaging

 The company is now among sustainable brands committed to the environment.
-It is starting by reworking its product packaging to carry out its marketing and environmental strategy.
+It starts by reworking its product packaging for its marketing and environmental strategy.

 By 2050, its packaging will be both recyclable and reusable.

 The brand wants to respond to constructive criticism dating back to 2018.
-Once acquired, it is poised to become one of the big players in the reduction of carbon emissions.
+Once acquired, it is poised to become one of the big players in reducing carbon emissions.

 Beware of Green Washing or Social Washing

-In order not to disappoint targets, a brand has to deliver on its values and promises.
+To not disappoint targets, a brand must deliver on its values and promises.
 Consumers are undoubtedly interested in any subject related to the preservation of ecology.
 This is why green marketing is essential in our society today.

 What is greenwashing?